 CGMA’s skilled and practiced emergency response is at the core of our mission.
 For a hundred years, CGMA has proved a ready and reliable source of support for Coast Guardsmen and their families in disaster and emergencies.
 Through fires and floods, hurricanes, and medical emergencies, CGMA helps.
 Every time.

 Trying times like these are exactly why CGMA exists.
 We know that during seasons when our shipmates may be struggling there is a source of support.
-When regions face storms or an individual suffers a trajedy, CGMA is here to help!
+When regions face storms or an individual suffers a tragedy, CGMA is here to help!

 For more information on our Disaster Assistance or any of CGMA’s other programs, talk to your local CGMA Rep or visit the CGMA website: www.mycgma.org.